ranjitjhala/flux-tutorial/typ/ch08_traits.typ

 #alert("success", [
 *EXERCISE:* Finally, lets extract _sub-slices_ from vectors using `Range<usize>` indexes.
 Why does flux reject the below `impl`?
-Can you edit the code so flux accepts it?
+Can you edit the code so Flux accepts it?
 ])

 ```flux